dummybob/blog/blog/2019-11/moving-on-premise-to-azure/index.md

 **TODO - Update image reference when received from Design**
 ![Image details](image.png)

-New Octopus licenses include support for High Availability meaning teams can run multiple Octopus servers, distributing load and tasks between them.
+All new Octopus licenses, from the 1st September 2019 support High Availability, meaning teams can run multiple Octopus servers, distributing load and tasks between them.
 In this post, I’m going to share how to move an on-prem Octopus Server instance to a highly available instance running in Azure.

 !toc

 ## The Problem

-Working as part of the Customer Success teams means we work with a range of customers from the smallest organizations using Octopus in a single [Space](https://octopus.com/docs/administration/spaces) to working with Global companies with diverse, distributed technical teams who want to work with Octopus to deploy Infrastructure, Databases and their packaged applications.
-In today's cloud-first world, we see a lot of customers who want to move their Octopus workload from On-Premise data centers to Azure
+Working as part of the Customer Success teams means we work with a range of customers from the smallest organizations using Octopus in a single [Space](https://octopus.com/docs/administration/spaces) to working with Global companies with diverse, distributed technical teams.
+These teams want to work with Octopus to deploy Infrastructure, Databases, and packaged applications.
+In today's cloud-first world, we see that these teams who scale their Octopus usage want to move their Octopus workload from On-Premise to Azure.
+An objective of this move is to ensure it is capable of high capacity, and fault-tolerant and High Availability is the only way to achieve this.

 ## The Solution

 [High Availability](https://octopus.com/docs/administration/high-availability) enables you to run multiple Octopus Deploy Servers, distributing load and tasks between them.
 High Availability has several benefits which include:

-* Better uptime guarantee for business critical workloads which reduces the chance of unexpected downtime.
+* Higher resilience for business-critical workloads
 * Simplifies maintenance tasks like server patching
 * Performance benefits
+* Reducing cost

 ## On-Premise Infrastructure